GeorgeNabilPro/g-portfolio/README.md

   - [ ] Experience
 - [ ] Make the Testimonial section.
 - [ ] Add Contacts and Links to Projects

+Tasks:

+- [ ] Get images for CFC from my father.
+- [ ] Get images for any other MEP project from my father.
+- [ ] Get images for TCCD from Abdullah.
+- [ ] Get images for Unio Powder.
+- [ ] Write the description for each project.
+- [ ] Write the date for each project.
+- [ ] Make date appear
+- [ ] Finish the card design
+- [ ] Finish the modal design
+- [ ] Finish the carrousel design
+- [ ] Add the skills section with images for used software.
+- [ ] Add images for the Datasheet I made.

 Advanced Features: